V-Sekai-fire/pcg-mcp/README.md

 - `minizinc_solve` - Solve a MiniZinc model (chuffed solver only)

+### Standard Library Support

+The `minizinc_solve` tool automatically includes common MiniZinc standard libraries (e.g., `alldifferent.mzn`) if they are not already present in the model.
+This means you can use standard functions like `all_different` without needing to add explicit `include` statements.

 ### Output Format

 The `minizinc_solve` tool returns solutions in the following format: